thenexthub/Codira/docs/proposals/rejected/Constructors.rst

 object with ``[[Task alloc] init]``, subclass ``Task`` to override ``-init``, and so on.

-Each Swift constructor has both its two Swift entry points (one that allocates the object, one that initializes it) and an Objective-C entry point for the initializer.
-Given a Swift constructor, the selector for the Objective-C entry point is formed by:
+Each Codira constructor has both its two Codira entry points (one that allocates the object, one that initializes it) and an Objective-C entry point for the initializer.
+Given a Codira constructor, the selector for the Objective-C entry point is formed by:

 * For the first selector piece, prepending the string ''init'' to the